 Christian schooling is often seen as a contentious issue among Christians.
 Yet most would agree the Bible teaches that parents are responsible for raising and educating their children.

-Whether Christian parents choose home schooling, secular, private or Christian schools this responsibility remains.
-The Bible says Fathers, do not exasperate your children; instead, bring them up in the training and instruction of the Lord Ephesians 6:4
+Whether Christian parents choose home chooling, secular, private or Christian schools this responsibility remains.
+The Bible says Fathers, do not exasperate your children; instead, bring them up in the training and instruction of the Lord (Ephesians 6:4).

-The Barna Group* reported that 85% of parents do believe they have the primary responsibility for teaching their children about religious beliefs and spiritual matters.
+The Barna Group* reported that 85% of parents do believe they have he primary responsibility for teaching their children about religious beliefs and spiritual matters.
 Yet few spend any time interacting with their children on spiritual matters.
-Most expect t heir church to do it.
+Most expect their church to do it.

 In many ways parents are like spiritual shepherds to their own children